Scramble for Facebook stock ends in "Face-flop"

-NEW YORK On Monday, 74-year-old Betty Tanguilig told her financial adviser to liquidate a $400,000 account and put all the proceeds into Facebook Inc IPO shares.
+NEW YORK, May 18 On Monday, 74-year-old Betty Tanguilig told her financial adviser to liquidate a $400,000 account and put all the proceeds into Facebook Inc IPO shares.

 Her adviser, Alan Haft, agreed to sell only $46,000 of the $400,000 account, one of several the retiree has.
 But at about 6:00 a.m.
 EDT Friday, Haft heard from his brokerage firm, E*Trade Financial Corp, that Tanguilig did not get any IPO shares.